BookStackApp/website/resources/docs/admin/updates.md

 git pull origin release && composer install && php artisan migrate
 ```
 This command will update the repository that was created in the installation, install the PHP dependencies using `composer` then run then update the database with any required changes.
-Check the below list for the version you are updating to for any additional instructions.

 In addition, we recommend clearing the cache after an update -